usabilla/usabilla-u4a-react-native/README.md

 ### The Form ID

-Implementing a Feedback Form is done by configureing the Form ID that is generated when a Feedback Form is created in [Usabilla](https://app.usabilla.com/member/apps/list).
+Implementing a Feedback Form is done by configuring the Form ID that is generated when a Feedback Form is created in [Usabilla](https://app.usabilla.com/member/apps/list).

 In order to load a Passive Feedback form with the Usabilla library you need to call: